Blockchain-Learning-Group/dapp-fundamentals/course-content/level-1/prerequisites.md

 user@parity-kovan-node-01:~$ docker exec -it adamlemmon bash root@2ff70d83badf:/blg/wallet-template#
 ```
-3. Forward the ports of your local machin to the remote node.
+3. Forward the ports of your local machine to the remote node.

 - Find the ports to forward your machine to.
 ```